lucky-blessed/monty/README.md

 This is an ALX 0x19.
-C-Stacks, Queues - LIFO, FIFO project handled by GRACE OBODO and LUCKY NKWOR.
+C - Stacks, Queues - LIFO, FIFO project handled by GRACE OBODO and LUCKY NKWOR.

 Tasks accomplished:
 0. push, pall